Holiday Treats for Success

 I just love this time of year, don’t you?
 The only down side is that it is also the time of year that students can be too excited and out of control.

-So, we decided to share some ways to use the idea of treats for success in the classroom.
+So, we decided to share some ways to use the idea of holiday treats for success in the classroom.

 The gingerbread man is always a favorite so we start by reading Gingerbread Man book and then we read:

 We also got together with our third grade STEM buddies and came up with a plan to get the gingerbread man safely across the river.
 The students had to come up with a design and tell us what materials they needed to make their boats.
 We came back the next day and tested our boats by placing them in a baby pool of water.
 The students took turns placing their boats in the pool and blowing them across the pool.
-We had an awesome discussion about why they thought certain boats make it across and others sank.
+We had an awesome discussion about why they thought certain boats made it across and others sank.

 Another fun activity to do with treats is decorating an ice cream cone as a Christmas tree.
 Just pick up cans of green frosting and have the students use popsicle sticks to frost a cone.
 You can use different candies to decorate the trees.
 We put our trees on white styrofoam plates and made a little snow village using large marsh mellows, pretzels and m&ms for snowmen and small candy canes for sleds.
 Some students placed grammy bears on the sleds.
 We sprinkled powdered sugar for snow.